vmwarelab/cci/Opencart/README.md

 Note: You only have to create your context if you login with --skip-set-context option.
       Without it the context will be auto created when you login into cci.

-## 5. Switch Context to your Supervisor Name ccs:moad:open-cart
+## 5. Switch Context to your Supervisor Name ccs:moad:open-cart as your default context.
 ```
 kubectl config use-context ccs:moad:open-cart
 ```